open-telemetry/opentelemetry-demo/src/frontend/README.md

 - `app.currency`
 - `app.user.id` (when the user is present)

-These attributes are added in the `instrumentHandler` function which wraps all HTTP routes specified within the gorilla/mux router.
+These attributes are added in the `instrumentHandler` function (defined in the middleware.go file) which wraps all HTTP routes specified within the gorilla/mux router.
 Additional attributes are added within each handler's function as appropriate (ie: `app.cart.size`, `app.cart.total.price`).